wendyverdonk93/docs/content/integrations/ecommerce-integrations/woocommerce/faq/processing-refunds.md

 read_more: "."
 aliases: [/integrations/woocommerce/faq/refunding-woocommerce/]
 ---

+Refund rules:
+- Full and partial refunds in your [MultiSafepay account](/account/multisafepay-account/processing-refunds/)
-You can process refunds directly from your WooCommerce backend, and from your [MultiSafepay account](https://merchant.multisafepay.com).
+- Full and partial refunds and credit memos from your WooCommerce backend

-You can process full and partial refunds for all payment methods, except [billing suites](/payment-methods/billing-suite) for which you can only process **full** refunds.
+- Partial refunds only for [post-payment methods](/payment-methods/billing-suite)